×

 • Lightweight, stylish, inexpensive, and cheap.

-• Environmentally favourable compared to wood and uPVC.
+• Environmentally favorable compared to wood and uPVC.

 • Weathering and chipping resistant.